 My research asks how ecological and evolutionary processes interact to generate and maintain biodiversity.
 I use methods spanning evolutionary genomics, experimental ecology, metagenomics and biogeography to investigate how species and ecosystems form and respond to environmental change.
-My background is in plant research, but I also work on fungal and animal systems (e.g. mycorrhizal fungi, fish, birds, reptiles) and am interested in any system suited to answering fundamental questions in ecology and evolution.
+My background is in plant research, but I also work on fungal and animal systems (e.g. mycorrhizal fungi, amphibians, fish, birds, reptiles) and am interested in any system suited to answering fundamental questions in ecology and evolution.
 I also develop new computational methods, including software for hypothesis testing in spatial ecology and bioinformatics.

 I am currently a post-doc in Amy Ellison's group, investigating the microbial-immune dynamics of amphibian disease.